Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Open data

-Open data APIs provide freely available information to Third-Party Apps.
+Open data APIs provide freely available information to Data Recipient Apps.
 In the context of open banking this includes information on topics such as:

 * Branches
 * ATMs